UPDATED with most recent malware-detection test results. This review was originally published Oct. 10, 2019.

 McAfee's web protection is available only to Premium subscribers, and it supports a handful of widely used browsers, including Chrome, Samsung Internet, Opera Mini and Firefox.
 Attempting to visit a malicious test website produced a warning in all supported browsers, with the options to either Keep Me Safe by navigating away from the site, or Open Anyway.

-That puts McAfee a bit ahead of the industry average for the 19 apps tested by AV-TEST in March, which were 97.8% for real-time malware and 98.2% for widespread malware.
-But if you remove Google Play Protect's abysmal results, the March averages bump up to 99.7% for real-time malware and 99.9% for widespread malware.
-McAfee falls quite a bit under those numbers.
+That was still a bit ahead of the industry average for the 19 apps tested in March: 97.8% for real-time and 98.2% for widespread malware.
+But if you remove Google Play Protect's abysmal results, the March averages bump up to 99.7%/99.9%, and McAfee fell quite a bit under those numbers.

 Free security features and tools